Current as of July 2018 | Download print version (in PDF)

 Civil associations and foundations are public benefit organizations, while mutual entities are not.
 Contrary to the practice in many other countries, organizations created for mutual benefit are not a type of civil association in Argentina; rather, they are governed by separate legislation.
 All three types of NPOs are eligible for tax benefits under certain circumstances.

-Three other NPO forms are generally beyond the scope of this Note as they are rarely relevant for U.S. grantmakers: simple associations, referenced in Article 46 of the Civil Code, which generally lack legal personality; civil entities, mentioned in Section 20(f) of the Argentine Income Tax Law ("ITL") and further described in General Resolution DGI 1432/71; and religious organizations, which are commonly tax-exempt.
+Three other NPO forms are generally beyond the scope of this Note as they are rarely relevant for U.S. grantmakers: simple associations, referenced in Articles 187-192 of the Civil and Commercial Code, which generally lack legal personality; civil entities, referenced in Section 20(f) of the Argentine Income Tax Law ("ITL") and further described in General Resolution DGI 1432/71; and religious organizations, which are commonly tax-exempt

 Certain civil associations, foundations, and mutual entities in Argentina are eligible for exemption from income tax, but they must apply for this benefit; exempt status is not automatic for any organization.
 If granted, exempt status covers all types of income.